helidon-io/helidon/docs/mp/guides/tracing.md

 - In the context of this document, a *service* is synonymous with an application.
 - A *span* is the basic unit of work done within a single service, on a single host.
 Every span has a name, starting timestamp, and duration.
 For example, the work done by a REST endpoint is a span.
 A span is associated to a single service, but its descendants can belong to different services and hosts.
 - A *trace* contains a collection of spans from one or more services, running on one or more hosts.
 For example, if you trace a service endpoint that calls another service, then the trace would contain spans from both services.
 Within a trace, spans are organized as a directed acyclic graph (DAG) and can belong to multiple services, running on multiple hosts.
-The *OpenTracing Data Model* describes the details at [The OpenTracing Semantic Specification](https://opentracing.io/specification).
+The *OpenTracing Data Model* describes the details at [The OpenTracing Semantic Specification][the-opentracing-semantic-specification].
 Spans are automatically created by Helidon as needed during execution of the REST request.

 ## Getting Started with Tracing